yahoo/elide-js/README.md

 ##### Options

-`include` - an array of additional resource objects related to the primary data.
+`include` - an array of additional resource objects to include in the results that are related to the primary data.
 The contents of the array are the property names of the relationships.
 For example `['authors', 'authors.spouse', 'publisher.bankAccounts']` would include the authors for the requested books, the spouses for the included authors, and the bank accounts for the publisher of the requested books.

 For instance, you might query for books and include the related author resources as follows: